-Owning a dog has several advantages, such as great companionship, for example.
+Owning a dog has several advantages, such as great companionship.
 Moreover, taking them for regular walks can help you stay active and reduce your risk of developing cardiovascular diseases.
 People who suffer from stress or are experiencing loneliness often find comfort in their dogs.

 It’s no wonder that there are currently 12.5 million dogs, within UK households alone.
 With all the benefits they provide their owners, taking care of your dog’s health is essential.
 Here are the best ways to ensure your furry friend stays fit and healthy.

-Nutrition is a substantial aspect of your dog’s health and involves feeding your dog the right meals to help them grow and stay active throughout their lives.
-The right nutrition improves your dog’s muscle tone and body while keeping their coat and skin healthy.
+Nutrition is a substantial aspect of your dog’s health and involves feeding your dog the proper meals to help them grow and stay active throughout their lives.
+The appropriate nutrition improves your dog’s muscle tone and body while keeping their coat and skin healthy.
 Moreover, it boosts their immune system, prevents diseases, and increases their lifespan.

 Therefore, you want to prioritise their nutrition.
 Like humans, dogs require a healthy diet.
-Therefore, you’ll find it helpful to purchase foods with the right amounts of carbohydrates, protein, fats, water, minerals, and vitamins.
+Consequently, you’ll find purchasing foods with the right carbohydrates, protein, fats, water, minerals, and vitamins helpful.

-You should note that not all dogs like the same thing, so it’s important to consult your vet for a more informed decision.
+You should note that not all dogs like the same thing, so it’s essential to consult your vet for a more informed decision.
 However, you can opt for a pure kibble diet or include fish, vegetables, meat, and rice for a more diversified diet.
-Although dogs can eat raw meat, it’s important to invest in human-grade meat to prevent your dog from consuming harmful preservatives.
+Although dogs can eat raw meat, investing in human-grade beef is essential to prevent your dog from consuming harmful preservatives.
 You also want to factor in your dog’s age to determine the right food, so keep this in mind.